 It’s these third-party add-ons that make Kodi so appealing for many.
 They enable you to stream everything, from movies to anime and live sports.

 We do not by any means encourage copyright infringement.
-But since it can sometimes be difficult to differentiate what’s legal and what’s not legal to stream on Kodi, we recommend using IPVanish to stay safe.
+But since it can sometimes be difficult to differentiate what’s legal and what’s not legal to stream on Kodi, we recommend using Surfshark to stay safe.

 The best add-ons are subdivided into media types and even genres so you can find what you’re looking for without hassle.